iamTanTan/Natural-Disaster-Tracker/README.md

-# Natuural Disaster Tracker
+# Natural Disaster Tracker

 > This is a React app to track natural disasters and plot them on a Google map.

-# This project is inspired by bradtraversy's wildfire-tracker app
+## This project is inspired by bradtraversy's wildfire-tracker app
  Visit his repository at [https://github.com/bradtraversy/wildfire-tracker](https://github.com/bradtraversy/wildfire-tracker)